SkylineCommunications/dataminer-docs/connector-help/connector_help/Pixelmetrix_DVStation_IP3.md

 # Pixelmetrix DVStation IP3

 This is an SNMP-based connector used to monitor and configure the **Pixelmetrix DVStation IP3**.
-The device settings can be monitored and changed using the **Pixelmetrix DVStation IP3** driver.
+The device settings can be monitored and changed using the **Pixelmetrix DVStation IP3** connector.

 ## About